Re-visioning Sufism (Part 3)

 Of course, our usual image creation can’t fathom such a mix of religion, spirituality, mysticism and politics.
 The dichotomous manner in which we think about these topics makes us either completely ignore such realities or makes us singularly focused on those elements that confirm the dichotomy of ‘religion’ vs. ‘mysticism’ — even though it makes no sense in a religious tradition like Islam.

 As such, this article only amplifies the conclusions of the first two articles in this series.
 And it should thus become clear that the misconceptions about Islamic mysticism aren’t simply some small mistake or some innocent ignorance.
 Much more is at stake.
-These misconceptions are, in fact, part and parcel of the contemporary ‘politics of mysticism’, which will be more clearly explained in a following article.
+These misconceptions are, in fact, part and parcel of the contemporary ‘politics of mysticism’.

 [*] It has to be remarked however that some did retain the tradition.
 The ceremonies were still held in closed circles away from the watchful eye of the Turkish state and continued by some musicians (such as Elvi Erguner and his son Kudsi).
 A couple of people, who could claim a familial link with Rumi (such as Celaleddin Çelebi) or whohad still been members of the order before its dissolution (such as Süleyman Loras Hayati Dede), also made a transfer of the teachings possible within certain spiritual circles.
 Because of the specific Turkish situation, these new Mevlevi groups — such as ‘The Treshold Society’ en ‘The Mevlevi Order of America’ — grew above all in the UK and the US.
 Yet because one can often come across the already discussed expectation among Westerners that religion and mysticism should be separated, these groups often don’t stress the specifically Islamic spirituality of the Mevlevi and often take on a more ‘universalist’ (and sometimes quite New Age) approach.
 However, the sema retained an important place within their gatherings.
 In these groups one can therefore be initiated to learn its movements and partake in the communal ritual.
 Of course, such performances of the sema are not the same as performances of touristic and cultural ensembles.